homezhan/artoolkit-docs/Marker_Training/marker_multi.md

     0.0000  0.0000  1.0000    0.0000
 </pre>

 Following the above guide, we see that this uses barcode pattern 0 and the marker is 40 mm wide.
-The transformation matrix is the identity matrix, i.e. marker 0's origin is co-located with the origin of the multimarker set, and the axes are the co-aligned.
+The transformation matrix is the identity matrix, i.e. marker 0's origin is co-located with the origin of the multimarker set, and the axes are co-aligned.

 ###Transformation Matrices for Markers in a Set
 If we consider the transformation matrix of individual markers, the first three columns are a rotation matrix which represent the rotation of the marker with respect to the origin of the multimarker set.
 This is the standard 3x3 rotation matrix familiar in computer graphics or linear algebra.
 The fourth column is the offset from the origin of the multimarker set to the origin (the centre) of this the individual marker.